 It is your birthright to be happy and to be who you really are.
 And only you can make that happen.
 When family comes at the cost of your own happiness, sanity and mental health, that is not ‘family’.

 Scapegoats: Find your way out of the darkness

 If you’ve found that this post resonates with you and you want to understand more about family scapegoating, my book Stuck Between Two Worlds tells the tale of a 10 year old girl and how she learned to survive her dysfunctional family system.
 Loyal to the toxic family fairy tale, it’s all wrapped up in magic and fairies (no lies!), so it’s more palatable to read.
 It does have some rather helpful tools to find your own happily ever after.

 Feisty and sensitive, Ruby feels stuck because she is in a double bind – she can’t do right for doing wrong.
 Which way will she turn?

 Do you recognise yourself as the family scapegoat?

 I’m so sorry that this happened to you.
 There is healing and light on the other side of evil.
 You deserve that.
 You deserve to have the life you want and what makes you happy.
 Just like Meghan and Harry.
-You can book yourself an Emergency Coaching Call with me and I can help you find your way out of the darkness.

 Do you know a black sheep in a family?